RainbowZhou17/RainbowZhou17.github.io/_pages/about.md

 Research Interests
 ------
-I am interested in researching different control theories and various dynamic systems, including multiagents, robotics, and intelligent control.
+I am interested in researching different control theories and various dynamic systems, including multiagent system, robotics, and intelligent control.
 I am also interested in developing methods to optimize the control performance.
 Currently, I am mainly focusing on theoretical research.
 I am looking forward to extending my research to more practical fields in future studies.

   - Distributed System
   - Consensus Control